ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-04-llm-tagalog.md

 ## Final thoughts: we're not there yet

-I hope that this blog post is a more sober view of LLM capabilities for low-resource languages.
+I hope that this blog post is a more sober view of LLM capabilities for Tagalog.
 It would be great to live in a world where we don't need to build corpora, but I don't think we're there yet.
 I still believe that LLMs have a use for structured prediction tasks, such as in annotation or as a silver-standard knowledge-base.